PUPs - LAX

-On an Italian December evening, while visiting my parents, I was browsing the LA Times to keep up with my second home's news and stumbled upon this article talking about the number (and importance) of therapy dogs growing in airports and for the first time heard of the PUPs program: Pets Unstressing Passengers.
+On an Italian December evening, while visiting my parents, I was browsing the LA Times to keep up with my second home's news and stumbled upon this article talking about the growing number (and importance) of therapy dogs in airports and for the first time heard of the PUPs program: Pets Unstressing Passengers.
 What??
 How did I not know about the existence of this?
-I don't travel as much as I'd like to but I've done my rounds at LAX over the last 5 years - how long the program has been around - and never noticed any of the 80+ (numbers vary with availability and life cycles of these furry emotional saviors), any size (from Chihuahua to Wolfhound and all the way in between), red vested therapy dogs that welcome, wave off, or simply sit by passengers in transit at all terminals.
+I don't travel as much as I'd like to but I've done my rounds at LAX over the last 5 years - how long the program has been around - and never noticed any of the 80+ (numbers vary with availability and life cycles of these furry emotional saviors), any size (from Chihuahua to Wolfhound and all the way in between), red vested therapy dogs that welcome, say goodbye, or simply sit by passengers in transit at all terminals.

 I immediately reached out to Heidi, director of the program and the luckiest city employee (I know she agrees with me), in the hope to go and snap some pictures of the dogs in action - I have always wanted to do a series about working dogs and thought this would be the perfect way to start.
 Thankfully she agreed with me and, together, we embarked on a few months of portrait sessions, intermitted with action shots.

 What immediately came clear was the unspeakable power of these companions we've surrounded ourselves with for thousands of years: their presence alone is therapeutic.
 Therapy dogs have been used in hospitals, nursing homes, schools, prisons and court rooms to help reduce loneliness, anxiety, feelings of isolation, to help build self-esteem and confidence, and to provide comfort and support for kids and adults with mental illness, motor disorders, depression and other medical conditions.